sanderslab/magellanmapper/README.md

 **On Windows**: Run `run.py` through Python.
 - It may be necessary to right-click, choose "Open with", and browse to the Conda `pythonw.exe` file to open `run.py`
 - If a security warning displays, click on "More info" and "Run anyway" to launch the file

+Note that during the first run, there may be a delay of up to several minutes from antivirus scanning for the new Python interpreter location in the new environment.
+Subsequent launches are typically much faster.

 ### From a terminal

-Assuming you ran the Conda setup script to create an environment named `mag`, run:

 ```
 conda activate mag
 python <path-to-magellanmapper>/run.py
 ```

+This approach is recommended when running command-line tasks or for debugging output.
+Replace `mag` if you gave the environment a different name.

 MagellanMapper can be run as a GUI as described above or headlessly for automated tasks. [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
 You can also use [`pipelines.sh`](bin/pipelines.sh), a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
 See below for more details.
 See [Settings](docs/settings.md) for how to customize settings to your image files.